What is Sleep Paralysis?

 These events often occur when a person is either falling asleep or awakening from sleep.
 If it occurs when going to sleep, the person will remain alert while the body prepares for REM sleep.
 This condition is known as predormital or hypnagogic sleep paralysis.
 If it occurs when the person is waking up, the person becomes alert prior to the REM cycle being completed.
 This condition is known as post-dormital or hypnopompic paralysis.
 The events can last anywhere from a few seconds to a few minutes, with rare cases lasting for hours, where the person could well experience panic symptoms.

 Due to the correlation of the paralysis with REM sleep, this type of atonia is not complete.
 The use of EOG traces clearly show that eye movement is still possible during these episodes; however, the person who is experiencing the events is not able to speak.

 The three main types of visions that have been linked to pathologic neurophysiology are –

 - Believing there’s an intruder in the room.

-Many people describe their experience of sleep paralysis as a sense of terror; where they experience sleep paralysis followed by the sense of a frightening presence (or intruder) in their room.
+Many people describe their experience as a sense of terror; where they experience the events followed by the sense of a frightening presence (or intruder) in their room.
 The neurological explanation for this phenomenon is that sleep paralysis occurs due to a hypervigilant state created in the midbrain.
 Specifically, the brain activates the emergency response when the person wakes up paralysed and feeling vulnerable to attack.
 This feeling of helplessness only serves to intensify the brain’s threat response, certainly more so than the level associated with normal dreams.
 This could well explain why visions experienced by a person during sleep paralysis are so clear and graphic.